 The newest OZEV grant allows landlords to apply for EV charger installation subsidies.

-To encourage the uptake of electric vehicles, the UK government provided grants and funding through the Office for Zero Emission Vehicles (OZEV), formerly Office for Low Emission Vehicles (OLEV).
-And since its inception, the different OZEV grants have changed to cater to more sectors of the EV-driving citizenry.
+To encourage the uptake of electric vehicles, the UK government provided grants and funding through the Office for Zero Emission Vehicles (OZEV), formerly the Office for Low Emission Vehicles (OLEV).
+Since its inception, the different OZEV grants have changed to cater to more sectors of the EV-driving citizenry.

 One of these grants is the EV Chargepoint Grant for landlords of residential or commercial properties.
 Its most recent version came out in April 2022.

 This scheme is a government grant for landlords for charge point installation within their property.
 This funding covers a portion of the amount needed to acquire an electric vehicle charger in domestic and commercial properties within the UK.

 For each charging station installed, the landlord can get up to 75% of the government’s EV charging station incentives (towards the total cost of EV charger purchasing and fitting), capped at £350.